Crewed Charters Brisbane

-Selfsailing is where you hire your very own boat, for a day or for a week or longer.
+Selfsailing or bareboating is where you hire your very own boat, for 5 nights to a week or longer.
 You can skipper the vessel yourself and set off on the expedition of a lifetime!

 Selfsail charters start with a comprehensive briefing and trip planning followed by a vessel handling test.
 You have support via radio and mobile phones while you are away and you will be required to contact the base up to twice daily to make sure you are safe!